blabla1337/skf-flask/skf/markdown/knowledge_base/155-knowledge_base--Submit_forms_pattern--.md

 **Description:**

-Whenever a user can submit a form in your system you should consider implementing the following defence mechanismes in order to ensure high level security.
+Whenever a user can submit a form in your system you should consider implementing the following defence mechanism in order to ensure high level security.

 1. Single user input validation controls and Audit logs
 2. CSRF tokens